 If you've been in a high-risk area or somewhere with the new variant in the last 10 days, you're also required to register before arriving in Germany and carry proof of registration.
 Testing requirements are published online.

 Be sure to check the regulations for the specific State within Germany you plan to enter, as the requirements for quarantine upon arrival may vary!
-If you are already in Germany, do check the local regulations to be clear about how far you are allowed to travel, as the country is on a form of lockdown as of January 2021.
+If you are already in Germany, do check the local regulations to be clear about how far you are allowed to travel.
+As of April 24th, the vaccine program is well underway, but many states are still under a form of lockdown.

 Quick tips: How to pick accommodation in Berlin